 MOD ARB/7/31

-29 3.2 Administrations* shall endeavour to provide sufficient telecommunication facilities to meet the requirements of and demand for international telecommunication.
+29 3.2 Member States shall establish policies that promote the provision of technical facilities that support international telecommunication and shall ensure that operating agencies endeavour to provide sufficient telecommunication facilities to meet the requirements of and demand for international telecommunications/ICT services.

 Reasons: This proposal is based on CWG/4A2/113.
 This proposal replaces the term "administration and Recognized Operating Agencies" with Member States and operating agencies.
 It also emphasizes the importance of facilitating adequate access and promptly responding to the market demand.
 This proposal also merges between the ATU & Arab proposals.